leemhoon00/cors-policy-cf-function/README.md

 4. Based on the `Origin` header value, the function will either allow the request to proceed or deny it.
 5. Responses with appropriate status codes and messages will be returned, indicating the access outcome.

-Feel free to customize the allowed origin values and error messages in the code to match your application's requirements.
+customize the allowed origin values and error messages in the code to match your application's requirements.